 3. Previous Experience

-Although residential lenders look at employment history for stability purposes, commercial lenders take it one step further and look for prior management experience or previous experience as an owner.
+Although residential lenders look at employment history for stability purposes, commercial hard money lenders take it one step further and look for prior management experience or previous experience as an owner.
 A proven track record as a landlord or previous commercial property owner can increase lender confidence in your ability to handle the rigors of commercial ownership.

 4. Income Stream

-Many commercial property owners are self-employed, so commercial real estate lenders need to see the big picture of an income stream to provide funding.
+Many commercial property owners are self-employed, so commercial real estate hard money lenders need to see the big picture of an income stream to provide funding.
 Commercial lenders are less concerned with debt-to-income ratio than residential lenders.
 Potential owners that are not self-employed should be prepared to provide W-2 forms for several years and other documentation to show any other income streams

 5. Credit History